Bloomingdale Trail: Bloomingdale rail line

-Construction
+Greenway construction

 The City of Chicago first investigated converting the Bloomingdale Line into a greenway in 1997, but the railway was still in active use.
 The city and community reintroduced the greenway concept as part of the Logan Square Open Space Plan in 2002–2004."
 This plan proposed a linear park or greenway with several public access ramps.
 At the east end, a trailhead would be created at the Chicago River.

 A grassroots, non-profit organization, Friends of the Bloomingdale Trail (FBT), was formed in 2003 to be the focal point for advocacy and community involvement in the conversion project.
-FBT has partnered with the City and The Trust for Public Land, a national non-profit land conservation group, in a collaboration that will lead the project management, design, and development.
+FBT partnered with the City and The Trust for Public Land, a national non-profit land conservation group, in a collaboration that lead the project management, design, and development.

 Collins Engineers, Inc. was selected to provide Phase II design.
 A groundbreaking ceremony occurred on August 27, 2013, at what would become the Milwaukee Avenue / Leavitt Street connection to the trail.

-The corridor is the backbone of the 606 parks and trail network.
-The numeric name is an homage to the city's ZIP Codes, the prefix for nearly all of which is 606.
-The trail runs from Ashland Avenue west to North Ridgeway Avenue, parallel to West Bloomingdale Avenue.

 In November 2013, the Alphawood Foundation offered a $2 million grant to finance the project.
 The park officially opened on June 6, 2015.
 There have been various proposals to connect the trail to the former A. Finkl & Sons Steel property, a 22-acre site in Lincoln Park.

+Post-construction

+Since the opening of the park in 2015, the areas around it have experienced gentrification with housing prices increasing 344% from 2012 to 2019 near the western half of the trail.
+In response, local alderman passed city ordinances prohibiting replacement of multifamily apartment buildings with single-family detached homes without specific zoning approval and imposing fees on developers who do so.
+Construction of Encuentro Square, an affordable housing development near the west end of the trail, was approved by the city in May 2022.
+Local advocacy groups incorporated a community land trust which received funding from the state of Illinois.

+Attractions

+Some attractions within the park include; The Bloomingdale Trail (multi-use path), several nature trails, picnic and seating areas, apiaries, Damen Arts Plaza, Humboldt Overlook, Milwaukee Bridge, St. Louis Overlook, and the Exelon Observatory at Ridgeway.
+Bloomingdale Trail Park also connects directly to other neighborhood parks and playgrounds.

+Connections to other parks

+Bloomingdale Trail Park is the backbone of The 606 connecting the multiple parks and trail network together.

+The 606

+The 606 consists of several linked parks along the Bloomingdale Trail including; Bloomingdale Trail Park, Walsh Park, Park No. 512 (Ashland Trailhead), Churchill Field Park, Julia de Burgos Park, and Park No. 567 (Ridgeway Trailhead).
+The numeric name is an homage to the city's ZIP Codes, the prefix for nearly all of which is 606.